Terminal-Bench

 FAQ

-Common questions about Terminal-Bench.
+Common questions about the Terminal-Bench benchmark and leaderboard.

 What is the Terminal-Bench benchmark?